gellmr/asp_net_mvc/README.md

 to install chocolatey.

 Chocolatey is like apt-get on Linux, it allows you to quickly install huge dependency chains with a single command.
-Yay!

 Next we will use chocolatey to install git.
 choco install git -params '"/GitAndUnixToolsOnPath"'